Plantation Shutters – A Timeless Technique That Knows No Bounds

 We hope you’ve enjoyed a little tour through the history of plantation shutters, and that you’ve been inspired to consider them for your own home.
 From the Ancient Greeks with their marble shutters, through their introduction to the rest of Europe and the Americas, the evolution of the plantation shutter has taken place over thousands of years.

 For the fusion of practicality with style, few window coverings can compare.
-If you’re considering having shutters installed, then Staffordshire Shutters have a fantastic collection for you to choose from.
+If you’re considering having shutters installed, then Butterley Barn have a fantastic collection for you to choose from.
 Whether you’re looking for a traditional design or something with a more contemporary edge, our expert team can help you choose the right plantation shutters and see they are crafted and installed to the highest standards.
 Please feel free to browse our range or get in touch.